theriftlab/immanuel-python/docs/3-examples.md

 Similarly, the `Transits` chart class features an additional `houses_for_aspected` boolean parameter.
 This will give the transits chart the same houses as the `aspected_to` chart for easy transit tracking.

-## Human-Readable
+## Human/AI-Readable

-You can simply print out a chart's property to see human-readable data, eg.:
+You can simply print out a chart's property to see human/AI-readable data, eg.:

 ```python
 print(f'Daytime: {natal.diurnal}')